The Jewish News (Detroit)

 The Detroit Jewish News is a weekly newspaper serving the Jewish community of Metro Detroit and Michigan.
-The non-profit Detroit Jewish News Foundation publishes the newspaper.
+The non-profit Detroit Jewish News publishes the newspaper.
 The publication's headquarters are in Farmington Hills, Michigan.

 History

 The mission of the Detroit Jewish News is to “be of service to the Jewish Community.
 The Detroit Jewish News will inform and educate the Jewish and general community to preserve, protect and sustain the Jewish people of greater Detroit and beyond, and the State of Israel.”

 The vision of the Detroit Jewish News is to “operate to appeal to the broadest segments of the greater Detroit Jewish Community, reflecting the diverse views and interests of the Jewish Community while advancing the morale and spirit of the community and advocating Jewish unity, identity and continuity.”

 The English-language Detroit Jewish News was founded in 1942 by publisher and editor Philip Slomovitz, who would later be called the “Dean of English Language Jewish Newspapers.”
 In 1951, the Detroit Jewish News absorbed an older newspaper, the Detroit Jewish Chronicle, which began publishing in 1916.